-The Georgia Industrial Children’s Home (GICH) is a residential program designed to serve male and female residents between the ages of 11-21.
+The Georgia Industrial Children’s Home (GICH) is a residential program designed to serve male residents between the ages of 11-21.
 Youth must be admitted prior to turning 18, but may stay until they are 21 in order to complete an educational plan.

 About Our Campus